 Instant pot sambar is the perfect dish to make any time of the year because it’s fresh, light, and filling all at the same time.
 This South Indian stew also happens to be naturally gluten-free, vegetarian, and vegan.

-I love eating sambar on its own, but when you combine it with soft and fluffy idli?
+I love sambar on its own, but when you combine it with soft and fluffy idli?
 Oh my goodness.
 It’s the absolute perfect meal.

 Okay well actually…

 Maybe sambar and dosa is the absolute perfect meal…

 I mean, both are amazing, but if I had to choose between idli and dosa… I’d choose dosa.
 Thoughts?